 Follow-up care is a key part of your treatment and safety.
 Be sure to schedule and go to all appointments, and call your doctor if you are having problems.

 Vaccinations and those with asthma

-Those diagnosed with asthma are at a greater risk for serious complication from influenza and pneumonia.
+Those diagnosed with asthma are at a greater risk for serious complications from influenza and pneumonia.
 As a precaution to better protect yourself against the flu you should be immunized every year.
 The seasonal flu virus changes slightly every year, this is a good reason to get yourself vaccinated every season.
 The pneumonia vaccine is important to get at least once, and sometimes a booster shot.